BRM Type 15: The project takes shape

 Mays set about persuading British engineering businesses of the merits of being associated with the project.
 His main thrust was that it was a matter of British prestige for the country to finally build a World-beating Grand Prix car.
 With the country still awash with post-war patriotism more than three hundred companies including Lucas, Girling, Rolls-Royce, Vandervell, Rubery Owen, David Brown and Standard Motors enthusiastically backed the project either with cash or help in kind in the form of parts, staff secondments, access to testing equipment and technical information.
 On 25 April 1947 the British Motor Racing Research Trust was formed with the engine already under development.

 The large number of companies involved in the project led to an organisational nightmare which, combined with continued rationing, the difficult financial conditions of post-war Britain and the low priority of work on the project within companies that had agreed to help, meant that the first car was not ready to start running until December 1949.
 Mays wanted to keep the car under wraps while development continued but was overruled, and after the Type 15 was revealed for the first time a major public relations operation was mounted, with articles in the press (including a very supportive leading article in The Times), features in boys' magazines, pamphlets and even a book titled "BRM Ambassador for Britain: The Story of Britain's Greatest Racing Car".
+The car ended up costing an astonishing £200,000 (£8,037,000 in 2023, or US$10 million)- at least 20 times more expensive than any other car of the time.
 A Pathé newsreel of the car's unveiling confidently declared: